Skip to main content

 This Data Processing Agreement (“DPA”) forms part of the agreement between August AI (“Processor”) and the customer (“Controller”) for the provision of the August AI service, in compliance with GDPR Article 28.

 Need a signed DPA?
-Enterprise customers can request a countersigned copy of this DPA by contacting support@augustai.com.
+Request a countersigned copy by emailing dpa@augusttech.io.
 We will execute and return a signed copy within 5 business days.

 1. Definitions